The smarter way to manage Microsoft 365. Try AdminDroid for free!

 As soon as you share a site with a guest user after setting the policy, you can find their name in the above list and as admin, you can decide whether to extend or remove access.
 Admin receives alert notifications 21 days prior to access expiry via email.

-Additionally, a banner showing details about expiring guest access displays on the web app, 2 to3 weeks before the guest expiration date.
+Additionally, a banner showing details about expiring guest access displays on the web app, 2 to 3 weeks before the guest expiration date.
+To streamline this process, you can also automate guest access approvals in SharePoint using Power Automate.

-Other Important Things to Know When Setting Up an Expiration Limit
+Other Important Things to Know When Setting Up Expiration Limit

 • The threshold limit that you can set for expiration ranges from 30 to 730 days.